Startup India DPIIT Recognition Benefits and Documents Checklist

 How MyeCA helps

-MyeCA helps founders prepare the recognition file, align registrations, organize supporting documents, and identify which benefit routes require separate professional review.
-We keep the wording conservative because recognition and benefit approval depend on official conditions.
+MyeCA helps founders prepare the recognition file, align registrations across MCA, GST, Udyam, PAN, and TAN, organise supporting documents into a clean application bundle, and identify which benefit routes need separate professional review.
+We keep the wording conservative because recognition and benefit approvals depend on official conditions that can change — not on what a blog post says they should be.

 Final checklist